unjs/unstorage/README.md

 ## Contribution

 - Clone repository
-- Install dependencies with `yarn install`
+- Install dependencies with `pnpm install`
-- Use `yarn dev` to start jest watcher verifying changes
+- Use `pnpm dev` to start jest watcher verifying changes
-- Use `yarn test` before pushing to ensure all tests and lint checks passing
+- Use `pnpm test` before pushing to ensure all tests and lint checks passing

 ## License